matteo14c/HaploCoV/README.md

 * **the reference assembly** of the SARS-CoV-2 genome in fasta format;
 * a **multifasta** file with SARS-CoV-2 genomes to be compared with the reference;
 * a **.tsv** file with matched (to the sequences in the fasta file) metadata;
-See the "Where do I get the input files?" section in the manual (or below) for more details on how to obtain these files.
+See the "Where do I get the data?" section in the [manual](https://haplocov.readthedocs.io/en/latest/data.html) for more details on how to obtain these files.

 If you find any of this software useful for your work, please cite:
 >**Chiara M, Horner DS, Gissi C, Pesole G. Comparative genomics reveals early emergence and biased spatio-temporal distribution of SARS-CoV-2.
 Mol Biol Evol.
 2021 Feb 19:msab049. doi: 10.1093/molbev/msab049.**